Where is Malibu Maine? What is Malibu Maine?

 My brother, Peter, listened to my every thought bubble while designing the logo for Malibu Maine.
 The barn and its alewife weathervane are nods to the natural beauty of Maine and to two of its enduring industries.
 Where farmlands meet the sea are places of "ancient conversations" and inspiration.
 I walk along one of these places every week, and it's where ideas seem to find me; including the one for Malibu Maine.
 The barn represents creative space where ideas grow and develop; its doors and window both invite light in and let it shine forth as a beacon.
 The weathervane shows direction.
 Alewives are sea-run fish indigenous to Maine, that once could be found migrating in any stream or river near the Gulf.
 Their journeys from ocean to pond or lake are symbolic of timeless persistence and exploration.
 Malibu Maine is all about imagination, creativity and the spirit of place.

-Diane O’Donnell was born in Portland, Maine and graduated from Deering High School.
-She spent her childhood between Portland and Chebeague Island, where her Mother’s side of the family has called home for generations.
-She went to the University of Maine at Portland (before it merged with the Gorham campus into the University of Southern Maine) and after two years, transferred to the University of Maine at Orono.
+Diane O’Donnell was born in Portland, Maine She spent her childhood between Portland and Chebeague Island, where her Mother’s side of the family has called home for generations.
+Mom was the President of the New England Yul Brynner fan club when she was in high school.
+She loved going to the movies.
+She also loved horses and spent a lot of time in barns.
+She graduated from Deering High School, and went to the University of Maine at Portland (before it merged with the Gorham campus into the University of Southern Maine).
+After two years, she transferred to the University of Maine at Orono.
 Second semester junior year, she did an internship in Washington D.C. with Maine Congressmen, Stanley R. Tupper (pictured).

 In Washington D.C., she met Ray Shevenell, a senior at Georgetown University.
 He was from Portland, too, and even though they had grown up less than a mile from each other, their paths had never crossed.
 They were married at St. Joseph’s Church on Stevens Avenue in Portland in May, 1965.